jeff-wise/haskell-starter-kit-blog/README.md

 repository and follow the instructions in the [I Want My Blog Now!](#i-want-my-blog-now) section.
 In less than fifteen minutes, you'll be able to publish your first post.

-### Learn Functional Programming

-From the smallest functions to the largest modules, we'll walk through the code and conventions required to build a clean and maintainable web application with Haskell.

 The tutorial comes with a number of useful resources to help you learn: